sween/sscp/README.md

 Yeah I dunno...
 Most of the transfers in production use are under 100MB at the moment (HSSYS out of the box is around 22MB), but the only other benchmark I can share is some stuff that was around 800MB and took about a minute and a half traversing the internet.

+## Troubleshooting

+The app logs to messages.log on both sides loosely.

 ## Definitive RoadMap